AmazingAnt8/startup/notes.md

 23. (/23f674a9-8d2f-4bc3-a358-852c63e25498.webp) outputs: A D B
     - Await/async: waits until the await is done
     - promise: doesn’t wait until it’s done

+## After Midterm
+### node.js
+Just remember the main steps:
+1. Create your project directory
+2. Initialize it for use with NPM by running npm init -y
+3. Make sure .gitignore file contains node_modules
+4. Install any desired packages with npm install <package name here>
+5. Add require('<package name here>') to your application's JavaScript
+6. Use the code the package provides in your JavaScript
+7. Run your code with node index.js

+Browser to "localhost:8080" to see your website